 - The impact of the curriculum is evaluated through end of Year assessments and standardised national tests (SATs), through governor visits and meetings and through monitoring of teaching, learning and pupil voice.

 Sparsholt C of E Primary School pupils have opportunities to not only develop skills and knowledge in subjects but also to develop life-long learning skills.
-Our core values of Courage, Compassion and Creativity are reflected upon through lessons and collective worship and also permeate the whole school curriculum.
+Our Core Christian Values of Courage, Compassion and Creativity are reflected upon through lessons and collective worship and also permeate the whole school curriculum.